PierUgit/fmmap/README.md

 These routines provide *some* of the features of the posix/C memory mapped files with a Fortran interface.

 2 usages:
-- allocating arrays that are potentially bigger the RAM+swap size, and are which are backed in a temporary file (anonymous mapping)
+- allocating arrays that are potentially bigger the RAM+swap size, and which are backed in a temporary file (anonymous mapping)
 - opening existing files or creating new files, and mapping them to an array

 ## Usage